Tired of teaching? Here are some ESL teaching related careers

 • Interpersonal Skills: Ability to work with different types of people, including students, parents, colleagues, and administrators.

-• Organizational Skills: Ability to create lesson plans, manage time, and maintain records.
+• Organizational Skills: Creating lesson plans, managing time, and maintaining records.

 • Flexibility: Ability to adjust to changes in the classroom or curriculum.